MH-DX/portier-cli/README.md

 Congratulations!
 You successfully forwarded a port using portier.

+# End-to-End Encryption

+portier connections can optionally be end-to-end encrypted using TLS 1.3.
+With encryption enabled, even simple plain-text protocols like http can only be read by the communicating devices.
+Not even portier.dev is able to decrypt the traffic.
+To use encryption, two simple steps are needed for each device taking part in an encrypted connection:

+1. Creation of a TLS certificate and upload of its public fingerprint to portier.dev via the `portier-cli tls create` command
+2. Download of the peer devices's fingerprint from portier.dev via the `portier-cli tls trust` command

+## Creation

+## Trusting a Peer Device

 # Project Layout
 * [assets/](https://pkg.go.dev/github.com/marinator86/portier-cli/assets) => docs, images, etc
 * [cmd/](https://pkg.go.dev/github.com/marinator86/portier-cli/cmd)  => commandline configurartions (flags, subcommands)